Burekasim/CrazyMouse/README.md

 **Is the exe file signed?**

 No, I wanted to avoid instances of someone accidentally distributing the file via GPO to the entire organization.
 (But if this happens to you, [please let me know how the Helpdesk staff responded](https://github.com/Burekasim/CrazyMouse/issues/new "please let me know how the Helpdesk staff responded")).

+**How do I compile the python file?**

+Using [pyinstaller](https://www.pyinstaller.org/ "pyinstaller") library, you can build the exe by running:
+`pyinstaller.exe --onefile --windowed crazy_mouse.py
+`